A Return to the UN-HRC - Geneva, Switzerland 2017

 The number of global genocide cases overshadowed our grievances.
 If no one was being killed, it was hard to gain attention.

-The year we were there was the year for global LGBTQ awarement and rights (which I absolutely respect and support) but I would say 75% of the recommendation made, were LGBTQ related.
-So between genocides and LGBTQ rights it was hard to get peoples attention.
+The year we were there was the year for global LGBTQ awarement and rights (which I absolutely respect and support) but I would say 75% of the recommendations made, were LGBTQ related.
+So, between genocides and LGBTQ rights it was hard to get peoples attention.

 As much as we don't want to believe it, the UN is swayed politically at times.
 Definitely the case for South Africa.
 No one dare side with those challenging ANC policies.